daniel1noble/metaDigitise/README.md

 ```

-Notice that `metaDigitise` did not bring back up the scatter plot that we had already digitised.
-That's because it recognise the `metaDigitise` object for this plot in the `caldat` folder.
+Notice that `metaDigitise()` did not bring back up the scatter plot that we had already digitised.
+That's because it recognised the `metaDigitise` object for this plot in the `caldat` folder.
 Here, we specify the new plot type as `m` for mean error because we have a plot of the mean and error of sepal length for each of the three species.
 We're then prompted a bit differently from our scatter plot as we don't need to use the x-axis for calibration:

 ```
 What is the variable?
 Sepal length